 The Meaning of Domestic Violence under German Law

-The Protection against Violence Act as a Legal Basis
+The German Protection against Violence Act as a Legal Basis

-The Protection against Violence Act (§§ 1-4 GewSchG), which came into force on 1 January 2002, is a civil law measure to protect against violence and stalking.
-Since it is a preventive measure, an act of threatened violence is sufficient to initiate proceedings to protect against violence (cf. § 1 (2), no. 1 GewSchG).
+The German Protection against Violence Act (Sections 1-4 GewSchG), which came into force on 1 January 2002, is a civil law measure to protect against violence and stalking.
+As a preventative measure, an act of threatened violence is sufficient to initiate proceedings for protection against violence (Section 1 (2) no. 1 GewSchG).
+There is also a significant difference to criminal liability here.
+In the context of protection against violence, the offending person does not have to be criminally responsible.
+This means that protective measures are also taken if the offending person has acted due to drugs, illness or other circumstances that impair mental capacity.

-After an application has been made, the competent court can make various orders.
-The defendant can be prohibited from the following acts (cf. § 1 (1) sentence 3 nos.
+Once the application has been made, the competent court can make various orders.
+The defendant can be prohibited from the following acts (Section 1 (1) sentence 3 nos.
 1 to 5 GewSchG):

-- Staying within a certain radius of the respondent’s home,
+- staying within a certain radius of the applicant’s home,

-- Going to a place where the applicant regularly stays (e.g. the workplace),
+- going to a place where the applicant is regularly present (e.g. the workplace),

-If the facts of § 1 GewSchG are given, according to § 2 GewSchG, it is also possible to apply for the transfer of the shared flat for sole use.
+If the criteria of Section 1 of the GewSchG are present, it is also possible to apply under Section 2 of the GewSchG for the transfer of the shared home for sole use.

 Interim Injunction: Requirements for the Application